JEMeyer/stablediffusion-fastapi-multigpu/README.md

 ### Docker Run

-The container accept an environment variable `MODEL_NAME` which will default to `stabilityai/sdxl-turbo`.
+The container accepts an environment variable `MODEL_NAME` which will default to `stabilityai/sdxl-turbo`.
 You can swap out this with any other model that works with the Diffusion pipelines StableDiffusionPipeline and StableDiffusionImg2ImgPipeline.

 Ports and gpus are configured with standard docker flags.

 To use the most recent stable image, pull the `latest` tag:

 ```bash